An armed samurai (Kyoshi Rob Watson, 8th dan) wearing armor at the 2009 Utah Gassuku in East Canyon.

 Today we recognized two general categories of jujutsu: (1)

-modern Gendai jujutsu that favors self-defense applications used in sport and modern self-defense.
+modern Gendai jujutsu that favors self-defense applications used in sport and modern combat martial arts.
 Many Gendai schools lack lineage and traditions (i.e., Brazilian jujutsu).
+Then there are arts, such as

 Today, atemi is used to provide a distraction leading to a throw, joint lock, or choke.
 This is done by redirecting an opponent into a throw through attacking vital points to cause pain or loss of consciousness.
 In other words, it is easier to throw an unconscious or disoriented aggressor and one who is already moving in the direction of the throw.
 One common atemi is a palm strike along the jaw line, ear (mimi) or neck (kubi).
 This also was likely used against armored samurai.
 Even with a helmet, a powerful open hand "teisho uchi" strike to the side of a helmet would ring one’s bell.